 Put simply, non-traditional families can still care for a child and positively impact their life.
 Stepfathers and other male role models are no less of a parent just because they do not share a child’s genetics, and consequently, genetics do not guarantee that the biological father will be a better parent.
 Grandfathers, uncles, friends, and stepfathers are all well suited to be positive male role models to a child and can assume the responsibilities of paternity.

 As it turns out, being a great father doesn’t necessarily mean being the child’s true biological father; it’s really about wanting to and being there when it matters most for the child to help them grow.
+And even if you recently did a paternity test and found out you’re not the father, the bond you developed doesn’t have to be broken.

 Great fathers provide love and nurturing